linode/docs/docs/platform/disk-images/copy-disk-over-ssh-short/index.md

 shortguide: true
 ---

+## Download a Disk over SSH

+Downloading your disk will copy a `.img` file to your computer that encapulates all of the data that is on your Linode's disk.

-## Prepare the Receiving Computer
+### Prepare the Receiving Computer

 Verify that the receiving computer has SSH installed.
 (Most Linux/Unix-like systems have it installed by default.)
 If you're running Windows locally, you may wish to set up the [Cygwin](http://www.cygwin.com/) compatibility layer to provide a reasonably complete Unix-like environment.
 Instructions on setting up Cygwin are located [here](/docs/platform/disk-images/copying-a-disk-image-over-ssh/#windows-cygwin-instructions), at the bottom of the guide.

-## Start Your Linode in Rescue Mode
+### Start Your Linode in Rescue Mode

 Before you initiate the transfer, start the source Linode in *Rescue Mode* and start SSH by following these guides: